-- Conversations in chat/email are respectful and free of adult content, profanity, gang affiliations, and/or drug use. - Every effort is made to maintain focus on the lesson and questions from/for the teacher - Personal information is not shared in the chat, including: - o Full names - Addresses and/or phone numbers - Usernames and/or passwords (for LSOA or outside sites)
+- Conversations in chat/email are respectful and free of adult content, profanity, gang affiliations, and/or drug use. - Every effort is made to maintain focus on the lesson and questions from/for the teacher related to the lesson or activity. - Personal information is not shared in the chat, including: - Full names

+- Addresses and/or phone numbers - Usernames and/or passwords (for LSOA or outside sites)